sctg-development/ai-outlook/README.md

 2. Install dependencies: `npm install`
 3. Sign in Office 365: `npm run signin`
 4. Start the development server: `npm start`

+## Customization

+You can customize the AI Outlook Add-in by modifying the `src/config.json` file.
+You'll also need to update the `manifest.json` file to reflect your deployment settings.

 ## License